jinlow/forust/README.md

     are a numpy 32 bit float, or numpy 64 bit float.
 Using 32 bit float could be faster in some instances, however this may lead to less precise results.
 Defaults to "float64".

-Once, the booster has been initialized, it can be fit on provided dataset, and performance field.
+Once, the booster has been initialized, it can be fit on a provided dataset, and performance field.
 After fitting, the model can be used to predict on a dataset.
+In the case of this example, the predictions are the log odds of a given record being 1.

 ```python
 # Small example dataset